KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/31-crown-coronation.md

 ## Universal Structural Analysis

 * **The Throne (Foundation):**
-    The structural seat of authority.
+    The structural seat of lawful self-governance.
 It is both a literal and metaphysical platform where the centropic essence stabilizes.
 The throne is built upon Integrity (Membrane) and cannot support a dissonant occupant without collapse.

 * **The Crown:**
     The symbol of Harmonized Will (L₂ (SS: Anthra)) and Wisdom (L₃ (DM: Noeüs)).
 It sits at the summit (acclivous centropic motion), completing the vertical axis from Foundation to Apex.
 Each jewel represents an integrated archetype, the once-separated powers now unified.